markdwags/Razor/help/docs/guide/commands.md

+---
+title: Script Commands
+description: A list of all script commands for Razor, complete with descriptions and examples
+---

 # Command Overview

 The commands issued in the scripting engine are similar to commands you might enter into a command prompt or shell.
 Each line has a starting command and a set of parameters.
 Some of those parameters are required, some are optional.